holder66/HamNN/README.md

 ![GitHub](https://img.shields.io/github/license/holder66/HamNN)
 # HamNN

+# This repo, as well as the associated cli app VHamNN, have been superseded by the repo [VHamML](https://github.com/holder66/vhamml).

 A machine learning (ML) library for classification using a nearest neighbor algorithm based on Hamming distances. [hamnn documentation](https://holder66.github.io)

 There is an associated Command Line Interface app, [VHamNN](https://github.com/holder66/vhamnn), which facilitates using the hamnn library.